webplatform/docs/tutorials/creating_basic_navigation_menus/index.md

 with CSS and adding behaviour via JavaScript.
 One important thing to consider is how to highlight the current document in the menu, to give the user a sense of being in a particular place, and that they are changing location (even though in reality they aren't, unless of course they are using a mobile device to browse the Web!).
 In this case we are just removing the link to the current page &mdash; this makes sense, as you don't need to link to the same document you are on, and it makes it clear where you are in the menu.
-We'll look that next.
+We'll look at that next.

 ==== Providing visitors with a "You are here" feeling ====

-One golden rule of web development and navigation is that the current document should never link to itself, and its link should be obviously different from the other entries in the menu.
+One golden rule of web development and navigation is that the current document should never link to itself, and its link should be visibly different from the other entries in the menu.
 This is important as it gives the visitors something to hold on to and tells them where they are on their journey through your site.
 There are edge cases like web applications, permalinks in blogs, and so-called "one page websites", but in most cases a link to the document you are already viewing is redundant and confusing to the visitor.